sergei-mironov/litrepl/README.md

 $ cat hello.md | litrepl eval-sections > result.md
 ~~~~

-The resulting `result.md` will have the result section filled in correctly.
+The `result.md` will have all sections filled in correctly.
 <!--
 ``` python
 print("~~~~ markdown")